haacked/haacked.com/_posts/archived/2004-07-29-hooking-another-person-on-rss-bandit.aspx.markdown

 ---
 layout: post
-title: "Hooking Another Person On RSS Bandit"
+title: Hooking Another Person On RSS Bandit
 date: 2004-07-29 -0800
 comments: true
 disqus_identifier: 866
 categories: []
+redirect_from: "/archive/2004/07/28/hooking-another-person-on-rss-bandit.aspx/"
 ---

 I'm here in Seattle hooking an unsuspecting Dan Kalish on the drug I call RSS Bandit.
 He just finished the Washington Bar (after having passed the Connecticut bar only a couple of years ago.
 Sucks to be a